 - Evaluation criteria – Risk.
-The organization’s risk tolerance is the key evaluation criteria for choosing deployment model.
-Organizations in industries that are highly regulated, such as energy/utilities, may have more stringent security requirements that drive them toward Private Cloud models.
+The organization’s risk tolerance is the key evaluation criteria for choosing a deployment model.
+Organizations in industries that are highly regulated, such as energy/utilities, may have more stringent security requirements that drive them toward private cloud models.
 In some cases, these may be required by regulatory mandate (e.g., NERC-CIP).

 - STEP 2: Second, a service model needs to be determined.
 The primary service models are software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS).
 While these terms can be confusing, it is important to note that additional “as a service” offerings are basically an aggregation or subset of these three service models.

 - Evaluation criteria – Workforce skills.
 Different service models rely on different levels of in-house workforce application development and infrastructure management skills.
 Thinking about how mature your organization is in domains such as DevOps, Capacity Management, and Microservices Design can help you gauge if you would be able to get full value out of an IaaS or PaaS model.

 - STEP 3: Lastly, an implementation option needs to be established.
 Primary choices include enterprise data center (EDC), managed service provider (MSP), or cloud service provider (CSP).